A Dedicated Vocal Coach

 This is something I advise all my students.
 It’s difficult to remember everything in the moment as there can often be a lot to take in.
 Also, when you listen back, you may hear something I’ve said or something in your own voice you had not realised at the time.

 DO YOU OFFER DISCOUNTS?

 Yes.
-Online lessons are reduced and I also offer an option to ‘Pay What You Can’ during the COVID - 19 pandemic.
+Online lessons are reduced and I also offer a discount for students.

 HOW MANY LESSONS WILL I NEED?

 It really depends on what you want from yourself and your voice; you can have as many or as few lessons as you like.